JamesYang007/FastAD-Report/slides/stanford-01272022/examples/README.md

 - [Eigen-3.3.9](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 - [FastAD](https://github.com/JamesYang007/FastAD)

+You will also need to install CMake.
+Follow the download instructions [here](https://cmake.org/install/).

 Once the dependencies have been installed, run the following command to build the example code:
 ```